Blackfriars station: London, Chatham and Dover Railway

 The mainline Blackfriars station was opened by the LC&DR as St. Paul's railway station on 10 May 1886 when the company opened the St. Paul's Railway Bridge across the Thames.
+The new bridge and station were built as a supplement to, rather than a replacement for, the first bridge because of increasing railway traffic.
+The joint engineers for the works were William Mills of the London, Chatham, and Dover Company, and Messrs.
+John Wolfe Barry and Henry Marc Brunel.
+Edward Cruttwell was the resident engineer in charge of construction.
 The bridge was constructed parallel to the 1864 Blackfriars Railway Bridge, carrying seven tracks across five arched spans between 175 ft and 185 ft high.
 It widened past the bridge to the terminus on the south side of Queen Victoria Street.
-The original station was a small and cheaply designed pink-red brick building, as the LD&CR had financial difficulties throughout its lifetime attempting to drive a railway through Central London.
-The station's frontage backed onto the District Railway, making a cab access and forecourt impossible owing to lack of space.
+The original station was a small and cheaply designed pink-red brick building, as the LC&DR had financial difficulties throughout its lifetime attempting to drive a railway through Central London.
+The station's frontage backed onto the District Railway, making cab access and a forecourt impossible owing to lack of space.
 It did, however, allow St Paul's a direct interchange with the rest of the underground, unlike all the other LC&DR stations.
 On 13 November 1886, a direct connection was made between the mainline and underground stations.

 After the opening of St. Paul's station, the earlier Blackfriars Bridge station was closed to passengers but remained as a goods station until 1965.
 Most mainline trains called at St Paul's, including those stopping at Holborn Viaduct.
 Local commuters continued to use Ludgate Hill where possible, as it was closer to where they were going, but it did not have sufficient capacity.